25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

-2. Prefers-Reduced-Motion: The prefers-reduced-motion CSS media feature is used to detect if the user has requested that the system minimize the amount of animation or motion it uses.
+2. Prefers-Reduced-Motion: The prefers-reduced-motion CSS media feature is used to detect if the user has requested that the system minimize the amount of animation or motion it uses

-   - `no-preference`: Indicates that the user has made no preference known to the system.
+   - `no-preference`: Indicates that the user has made no preference known to the system

-   - `reduce`: Indicates that the user has notified the system that they prefer an interface that minimizes the amount of movement or animation, preferably to the point where all non-essential movement is removed.
+   - `reduce`: Indicates that the user has notified the system that they prefer an interface that minimizes the amount of movement or animation, preferably to the point where all non-essential movement is removed

    ```css
    .square-inner-box {